rjshap/AutoSharesAPI/user-guide/web-terminal/platform-layout.md

 ### Tabs

-ETNA Trader's interface is designed to make it easy for users to find features, place and organize widgets as they want.
+AutoShares's interface is designed to make it easy for users to find features, place and organize widgets as they want.
 Each tab is customizable and can contain any component the user chooses from our widget list.
 By scrolling the drop-down menu of "Add Widget", click on the picked widget and it will be automatically added to the tab menu.
 You can also create and add extra tabs and label them to break down your trading tasks into simple actions.

 ![](../../.gitbook/assets/screenshot-2020-03-20-at-19.00.59.png)